Cinema of Canada: National Film Board

-The Exhibits and Publicity Bureau was founded on 19 September 1918, and was reorganized into the Canadian Government Motion Picture Bureau in 1923.
+The Exhibits and Publicity Bureau was founded on 19 September 1918, and was reorganized into the Canadian Government Motion Picture Bureau on 1 April 1923.
+Its films were theatrically released in the United States by Bray Productions.
 The organization's budget stagnated and declined during the Great Depression.
-Frank Badgley, who served as the bureau's director from 1927 to 1941, stated that the bureau needed to transition to sound films or else it would lose its access to theatrical releases, but the organization did not gain the equipment until 1934, and by then it had lost its theatrical distributors.
+The organization was led by Bernard Norrish from 1917 to 1920, Raymond Peck from 1920 to 1927, and Frank Badgley from 1927 to 1941.
+Badgley stated that the bureau needed to transition to sound films or else it would lose its access to theatrical releases, but the organization did not gain the equipment until 1934, and by then it had lost its theatrical distributors.
 Badgley was able to get a 16 mm film facility for the bureau in 1931.
+The organization's budget fell from $75,000 in 1930, to $65,000 in 1931, and $45,000 in 1932.
+However, its budget was increased to $70,000 in 1933.
 The bureau was reorganized into the National Film Board of Canada in 1941, following John Grierson's recommendation.

 Ross McLean was working as the secretary to High Commissioner Vincent Massey when he met Grierson, and asked for Grierson to come to Canada to aide in the governmental film policy.
 Grierson made a report on the Canadian film industry in 1938, and the National Film Act, which he drafted, was passed in 1939 causing the creation of the NFB.
 Grierson became the first Film Commissioner of the NFB and served until the end of World War II.
 Employment rose from fifty to over seven hundred from 1941 to 1945, although it was cut by 40% after the war ended.
 Grierson selected McLean to work as assistant commissioner and Stuart Legg to oversee the productions.

+Lest We Forget, Canada's first feature-length war documentary with sound, was released in 1935.
 Grierson made efforts to increase the theatrical distribution of NFB films, primarily its war-related films, as he was coordinating wartime information for the United Kingdom in North America.
 Famous Players aided in distribution and the Canadian Motion Picture War Services Committee, which worked with the War Activities Committee of the Motion Pictures Industry, was founded in 1940.
 NFB productions such as The World in Action was watched by 30-40 million people per month in the United Kingdom and United States in 1943, and Canada Carries On was watched by 2.25 million people by 1944.
 The audience for NFB newsreels reached 40-50 million per week by 1944.